rescript-lang/rewatch/README.md

 # Info

-Rewatch is an alternative build system for the [Rescript Compiler](https://rescript-lang.org/) which uses Ninja.
-It strives to deliver consistent and faster builds in monorepo setups with multiple packages, where the default build system fails to pick up changed interfaces across multiple packages.
+Rewatch is an alternative build system for the [Rescript Compiler](https://rescript-lang.org/) (which uses a combination of Ninja, OCaml and a Node.js script).
+It strives to deliver consistent and faster builds in monorepo setups.
+Bsb doesn't support a watch-mode in a monorepo setup, and when setting up a watcher that runs a global incremental compile it's consistent but very inefficient and thus slow.

+We couldn't find a way to improve this without re-architecting the whole build system.
+The benefit of having a specialized build system is that it's possible to completely tailor it to ReScript and not being dependent of the constraints of a generic build system like Ninja.
+This allowed us to have significant performance improvements even in non-monorepo setups (30% to 3x improvements reported).

 # Project Status